RedworkDE/DvTime/README.md

 ## Adding new sources
 Implement the interface `RedworkDE.DvTime.ITimeSource`.
-Add an instance to the list `RedworkDE.DvTime.TimeUpdater.Instance.TimeSources`.
+Add an event handler to `RedworkDE.DvTime.TimeUpdater.RegisterTimeSource` and in the event handler add your new source to the provided list.
-This must happen before the save is loaded or it will not be loaded correctly and fall back to realtime.
+The first item in that list will be used as the default source.